relaycorp/ddos-report/src/content/docs/tactics/reverse-proxies.md

 except for [peer-to-peer](../mitigation.md#peer-to-peer-networks) ones, can benefit from such proxies.

+It's crucial to make the origin server inaccessible from the Internet to prevent attackers from bypassing the proxy.
+In case this isn't possible,
+protect the origin server with a firewall that only allows proxy traffic and set the origin server's URL to be difficult to guess.

 ## Types

 Reverse proxies are mainly classified by the highest layer that they protect.